tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/available_state_definitions_conversions.rst

 	* - 3
 	  - Shadow flag

-and transformation to and from quaternions is achieved with the aid of the functions :func:`~tudatpy.astro.element_conversion.exponential_map_to_quaternions` and :func:`~tudatpy.astro.element_conversion..quaternions_to_exponential_map`, respectively.
+and transformation to and from quaternions is achieved with the aid of the functions :func:`~tudatpy.astro.element_conversion.exponential_map_to_quaternion` and :func:`~tudatpy.astro.element_conversion.quaternion_to_exponential_map`, respectively.
 Also for these equations the only input is the attitude element (in vector format).

 .. note::